hisashim/hyoki/README.md

-# VariantsJa
+# Hyoki

-VariantsJa helps authors and editors to find variants (hyoki-yure) in Japanese language text.
+Hyoki helps authors and editors to find variants (hyoki-yure) in Japanese language text.

 It shows words (morphemes) whose dictionary forms have the same yomi but have different representations, regardless of their meanings.